-Call 911 or your local emergency number if any of the following signs or symptoms are apparent, because they may indicate a more serious head injury.
+To give first aid to a person who has head trauma, call 911 or your local emergency number.
+Any of the following symptoms may indicate a serious head injury:

-- Severe head or facial bleeding
+- Severe head or facial bleeding.

-- Bleeding or fluid leakage from the nose or ears
+- Bleeding or fluid leakage from the nose or ears.

-- Severe headache
+- Severe headache.

-- Black-and-blue discoloration below the eyes or behind the ears
+- Black-and-blue discoloration below the eyes or behind the ears.

-- Loss of balance
+- Loss of balance.

-- Weakness or an inability to use an arm or leg
+- Weakness or an inability to use an arm or leg.

-- Unequal pupil size
+- Unequal pupil size.

-- Slurred speech
+- Slurred speech.

-- Any of the signs or symptoms for adults
+- Any of the symptoms for adults.

-- Persistent crying
+- Persistent crying.

-- Refusal to eat
+- Refusal to eat.

-- Repeated vomiting
+- Repeated vomiting.